mennylevinski/uspector-net/README.md

 **Uspector** is a lightweight, cross-platform Python network scanner that enables device discovery and open port detection across local IPv4 networks, including Wi-Fi and Ethernet.
 Built for ethical diagnostics, security awareness, and administrative auditing, it is suitable for both personal and organizational use.

 If you would like to contribute, I would greatly appreciate it.
-Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.
+Please read the [contribution guidelines](CONTRIBUTING.md).

 Licensed under the [MIT License](LICENSE).